voxelmorph/voxelmorph/README.md

 - The spatial transform code, found at `neuron.layers.SpatialTransform`, accepts N-dimensional affine and dense transforms, including linear and nearest neighbor interpolation options.
 Note that original development of VoxelMorph used `xy` indexing, whereas we are not emphasizing `ij` indexing.

+- For the MICCAI2018 version, we integrate the velocity field using `neuron.layers.VecInt`.
+By default we integrate using scaling and squaring, which we found efficient.

 - You will likely need to rewrite some of the data loading code in 'datagenerator.py' for your own datasets and data formats.
 There are several hard-coded elements related to data preprocessing and format.